ThoughtWorksInc/TWU101-TDDIntro/README.md

 }
 ```

-2 &amp 3) Next, create an instance of the class you are testing and call the method.
+2 & 3) Next, create an instance of the class you are testing and call the method.
 You should type out the name of the
 class and method even if they don’t exist yet.
 In the example below, assume that the class **`StringJoiner`** doesn’t
 exist yet.